pinky21/water-rocket/README.md

 ```math
 p_{water}+\frac{1}{2}\rho_{water} v_{sink}^2=p_{ambient} + \frac{1}{2}\rho_{water} v_{exaust}^2
 ```
 where $v_{sink}$ is the sink velocity of the water in the bottle and $v_{exaust}$ the exaust velocity of the water at the nozzle.
-Here, we assume water to be incompressible (\rho_{water} = const) and neglect the hydrostatic pressure of the system.
+Here, we assume water to be incompressible ($\rho_{water} = const$) and neglect the hydrostatic pressure of the system.
 Further, we assume that the pressue at the nozze is equal to the ambient air pressue.

 Above, we introduced a new unknown variable $p_{water}$.
 To determine the water pressure, we assume that the water pressure is in thermodynamic equilibrium with the pressurized air, so that $p_{water}=p_{air}$ holds.